zchr/viz-workshop/README.md

 rect(mouseX,mouseY,50,50);
 ```

 If the mouse is clicked, it will turn the rectangles to black.

+### :rocket: Raphaël: Step 1
+Not really a draw person?
+We'll now move on to visualizing data with Raphaël.

 ## :white_check_mark: Hurray!
 You're done!!